oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

 ## 1. Introduction

-This audit focuses on Hyperion, a fully on-chain hybrid Orderbook-AMM DEX built natively for Aptos.
+This audit focuses on Hyperfluid, a fully on-chain hybrid Orderbook-AMM DEX built natively for Aptos.
 Hyperion (https://hyperion.xyz/) leverages Aptos's throughput and minimal latency for trading.
 The protocol implements an advanced automated market maker (AMM) system with concentrated liquidity positions, tick-based price ranges, and multiple fee tiers.

 This audit included a thorough review of the protocol's smart contract code with particular attention to economic vulnerabilities, mathematical accuracy, and security implications of token interactions.
-Hyperion is an important infrastructure component for the Aptos ecosystem, and ensuring their security and correctness is critical for both the protocol and its users.
+Hyperfluid is an important infrastructure component for the Aptos ecosystem, and ensuring their security and correctness is critical for both the protocol and its users.

 ## 2. Findings & Recommendations
 Our severity classification system adheres to the criteria outlined here.